dannygarcia/fil/README.md

 Latest test results can be found via the example on http://dannyx0.github.com/fil/test/.

-Browser-based [nodeunit](https://github.com/caolan/nodeunit) testing is preferred because these are front-end libraries and require the `window` global, `<canvas>` support and, of course, the DOM.
+Browser-based [nodeunit](https://github.com/caolan/nodeunit) testing is preferred because these are front-end libraries and therefore require the `window` global, `<canvas>` support and, of course, the DOM.

 ## To-do